Papa Noël Nedule: 1984–1999: from Bon Samaritain to Galo Negro

 Papa Noël began his solo career while still a member of TPOK Jazz, releasing his debut studio album Bon Samaritain at the Brazzaville-based studio of Industrie Africaine Du Disque (IAD).
 This project, undertaken without the authorization of Franco Luambo, featured contributions from local Brazzaville musicians.
 The album was engineered by Freddy Kebano, with Martin Bakala and Basile Nganga serving as assistant engineers.
 Bon Samaritain was met with critical acclaim and went on to win the award for Best Song of the Year.
 However, the unauthorized nature of its release, coupled with its commercial success, strained Papa Noël's relationship with Franco.
 According to Congolese musicologist Clément Ossinondé, a "disciplinary imbroglio" ensued, ultimately leading to Papa Noël's departure from TPOK Jazz.

 Papa Noël solidified his break from the band with the release of his second studio album Allegria in 1986.
 Produced by Vilnair Production and distributed by Sonog Distribution, the album consisted entirely of songs written and composed by Papa Noël himself.
 After Franco's death in 1989, Papa Noël relocated permanently to France, where he continued to develop his solo career.
 In 1992, he joined former TPOK Jazz colleagues Simaro Lutumba, Ndombe Opetum, and Josky Kiambukuta in Brussels to record Bakitani, the album debut of Bana OK, a band led by Simaro Lutumba.

 In 1994, Papa Noël released his third studio album, Haute Tension, under Production Les Mampoko's.
 The album featured eight tracks and included guest appearances by Carlyto Lassa and Wuta Mayi.
 Clément Ossinondé described Haute Tension as exhibiting "strong rhythmic originality and high tension".
 In 1995, Papa Noël reunited with longtime associate and fellow TPOK Jazz alumnus Sam Mangwana for a U.S. tour.
-This collaboration led to his involvement in Mangwana's 1998 album Galo Negro, where Papa Noël contributed as both a composer—penning the track "Balobi"—and as the musical director of the accompanying band.
+This collaboration led to his involvement in Mangwana's 1998 album Galo Negro, where Papa Noël contributed as both a composer, writing the track "Balobi", and as the musical director of the accompanying band.
 He supported the album with international tour stops, including performances in Milwaukee and Tucson, Arizona.